-Pursuant to an employment contract dated August 31, 2018 between the Corporation and Brent Charleton, the Corporation agreed to pay Mr. Charleton a base salary of \$290,000 per annum, exclusive of any bonuses, stock-based and other compensation.
+Pursuant to an employment contract dated August 31, 2018 (as amended) between the Corporation and Brent Charleton, the Corporation agreed to pay Mr. Charleton a base salary of \$299,000 per annum, exclusive of any bonuses, stock-based and other compensation during the financial year ended September 30, 2021.
 Pursuant to the terms of the contract, in the case of a change of control (as defined in the agreement) of the Corporation, the Corporation will pay Mr. Charleton an amount equal to twice the annual base salary and bonus paid to him in the calendar year immediately prior to the calendar year in which a change of control occurred if the market capitalization of the Corporation on the date of the change of control is less than \$100,000,000, or an amount equal to 2% of the Corporation's market capitalization if the market capitalization is greater than \$100,000,000.
-All equity or equity based compensation received by Mr. Charleton and held by him immediately prior to termination or election upon a change of control shall fully vest, if not already vested, and shall be exercisable by Mr. Charleton following such termination or election, as the case may be, in accordance with their terms.
-If this triggering event had occurred on September 30, 2019, Mr. Charleton would have been entitled to receive \$4,233,955.
+All equity or equity-based compensation received by Mr. Charleton and held by him immediately prior to termination or election upon a change of control shall fully vest, if not already vested, and shall be exercisable by Mr. Charleton following such termination or election, as the case may be, in accordance with their terms.
+If this triggering event had occurred on September 30, 2021, Mr. Charleton would have been entitled to receive \$2,512,675.

 In addition, if Mr. Charleton employment contract is terminated for cause, disability or death, or by voluntary termination of Mr. Charleton, Mr. Charleton will not be entitled to any severance payment.
 If the employment contract is terminated by the Corporation for any other reason, Mr. Charleton will receive a severance payment equivalent to his annual base salary prior to termination plus his prorated bonus for the year.
-If such a triggering event had occurred on September 30, 2019, Mr. Charleton would have been entitled to receive \$398,750.
+If such a triggering event had occurred on September 30, 2021, Mr. Charleton would have been entitled to receive \$448,500.